AntonRize/WILL/index.md

 # WILL Geometry Research

-** This work is not an attempt to replace or dispute existing physics but rather to understend it from a geometric and philosophical standpoint. **
+** This work is not an attempt to replace or dispute existing physics but rather to understand it from a geometric and philosophical standpoint. **

 **This work remains an ongoing exploration**
 ---